xiaoxiae/Clis/processing/README.md

 Note that:
 - **it takes a LONG time* for each of the holds to be modeled (like an hour or three).
-- MeshroomCL currently only works under Windows, so you'll need to install it there
+- MeshroomCL works natively under Windows, so you'll need to install it there, and under Wine on Linux
+	- for Linux: you'll have to install some OpenCL package for Meshroom to recognize your GPU.
+Also, the support is pretty bad (out of the box), I would recommend just using Windows
-	- don't forget to add `meshroom_batch` to the path and install Python 3 to run the script
+	- for Windows: don't forget to add `meshroom_batch` to the path and install Python 3 to run the script